 Our interactive website which features BMS TV: the menopause explained and the online register of NHS and private BMS menopause specialists.

-This is achieved through an annual programme of lectures, conferences, meetings, exhibitions and our interactive website.
-We offer a range of publications including our quarterly journal Post Reproductive Health and the definitive handbook Management of the Menopause.
+Our range of resources and publications including Consensus statements, Tools for clinicians, BMS bulletins and news alerts, the quarterly journal Post Reproductive Health and the definitive handbook Management of the Menopause.

-Our sister charity
+Our sister charity: for patients

-- To increase awareness of post reproductive healthcare issues
+To increase awareness of post reproductive healthcare issues

-- To promote optimal management through our educational programme, publications and information dissemination
+To promote optimal management through our educational programme, publications and information dissemination